virtualnobi/MediaFiler/README.md

 # How to help?

 * Translate if you need another language:
 This project uses the standard PO/MO translation files.
-You'll find them in the 'locale' folder.
-Just send me translated versions.
+You'll find them in the 'locale' folder, and you can edit them as text if you don't want to use the 'poedit' program.
+Just send updated files or pull requests.